jfitzgerald/adnostalgia/content/gallery/california-hangs-out-welcome-sign.md

 {
   "description" : "Now is the time to plan for your vacation of a lifetime--postwar.
-And planning is half the fun, especially with the ??? picture booklet.", "detail_thumbs" : [],
+And planning is half the fun, especially with the travel picture booklet.", "detail_thumbs" : [],
   "details" : [],
   "image" : "images/gallery/SCN_0002.jpg",